benhallouk/time-tracker/README.md

 See the section about [deployment](#deployment) for more information.

+### `npm start`

+This will runs the server in the development mode on this url `http://localhost:9000`.

+### `npm run start-ui`

+This will runs the ui in the development mode and will open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+You will also see any lint errors in the console, this will be helpful for front end development

+### `npm test`

+Launches the test runner in the interactive watch mode.<br>
+See the section about [running tests](#running-tests) for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**